Installation and use information (Glock model)

 Your Diamond Speed Sights should install like any other metallic sight but there are a few slight differences that should be noted.

-If you have any technical questions, please contact Advanced Design or go to the web site for more information:
+If you have any technical questions, please contact Advanced Design for more information: